 The above tells you the dangers of casting too thick or with too high volume.
 Casting too thin for a specific resin system leads to slow hardening and it could take many days for a resin to harden in cold weather.
 This gives more time for pigments to settle and for amine blush to develop so it is definitely best to use a resin most suited to the thickness you intend to cast.
+Thin layers curing at temperatures below 18°C may not sure correctly.
 There is no limit to the number of layers that you can cast on top of each other.

-5. Typical Applications
+5. Avoiding Air